arrow-kt/arrow-media/content/_posts/2021-02-19-advanced-fp-enterprise-bee-state.md

 link: https://medium.com/google-developer-experts/advanced-fp-for-the-enterprise-bee-state-4f8fd2d8098b
 ---

-This is the final post in a series introducing advanced FP concepts via Kotlin and Arrow.
+This is the final post in a series written by Garth Gilmour introducing advanced FP concepts via Kotlin and Arrow.
 This article explores the world of Monads, and, in particular, the State type.